 - A smartphone.
-You can set your phone to road, or pick up a local sim card.
+You can set your phone to roam, or pick up a local sim card.
 Even if you just use your phone for the apps though (currency conversion, translation, maps and more) it’s a great help.

 - Your Netflix subscription.
 With the ability to download series and movies onto your phone/iPad, it’s a subscription that really does pay for itself on long bus/plane rides.

 - Travel power adaptors.
 Find out about the power plugs we use in New Zealand.

 - An amazing pack to put everything in!
 We love our Osprey Farpoint 40L packs – they’re hands-down the best bags out there if you ask us (and also come in a women’s fit if you prefer).
 Some may even prefer a slightly larger carry-on bag like the Osprey Porter 46L – we wouldn’t suggest going any larger though, unless you’re really giving up on the pack-light mentality.
 We love the hand’s free nature of a pack, but wheeled suitcases work well too.